OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 the CF-1.8 specification, is referred to by another variable (presumably a data variable) through the **geometry** attribute.
 When reading a CF-1.8 compliant netCDF file, all geometry containers within the netCDF file will be present in the opened dataset as separate layers.
+Similarily, when writing to a CF-1.8 dataset, each layer will be written to a geometry container whose variable name is that of the source layer.
+When writing to a CF-1.8 dataset specifically, multiple layers are always enabled and are always in a single netCDF file, regardless of the `MULTIPLE_LAYERS <#MULTIPLE_LAYERS>`__ option.

 When working with files made with older versions of the driver (pre CF-1.8), a single netCDF file generally corresponds to a single OGR layer,